Welcome To AlbumLinerNotes.com

 First, a little history...

-Sometime in the 1930's the 78 rpm (revolutions per minute) disc became available to the public.
-These discs were heavy and fragile but still durable.
+The era of the 78 rpm (revolutions per minute) disc started in the late 1800s.
+These discs were heavy and fragile and the quality wasn't always ideal.
 They were often one song per side.
 In order to purchase several 78's together in a collection, you'd buy an "album" (which looks a bit like a photo album) which would house the entire collection together.
 The term "album" continues to this day, referring to a collection of records.

 Liner Notes on these collections were usually printed on the inside of the "album" and consisted of an essay or basic information about the recordings.
 They rarely contained performance information, no artist or musician lists, no information about where or when the recordings were made.
 Very often, these Liner Notes were simply advertisements for other recordings available by this artist or the recording company.

-Shortly thereafter, several different speeds for records existed simultaneously.
-For a while, the 78 rpm was king.
+Eventually, more discs would start being manufactured.
+The 78 rpm was king until the mid-50's.
 The 33-1/3 speed would eventually become more common for collecting an entire "album" on one, double-sided disc, commonly referred to as an "LP" (Long Player).
 This would be the preferred format for "albums" until the late 1980's.

 It was on the 33-1/3 speed "album" that the term Liner Notes even came into existence.
 Inside the "album" cardboard cover, the vinyl record was usually protected in a thin paper sleeve.
 This sleeve (the Liner) usually had the information on it (the Notes).